 Communicate with Your Teammate

-This means giving them as much info as possible about the pass you want, when you want it, and where you want it.
+This means giving them as much information as possible about the pass you want, when, and where you want it.

 You can give them a shout to let them know that you want the pass.
 Something as simple as “NOW” is usually enough if you’ve practiced this routine before.